Gavin55555555555555/power-outage-predictor/README.md

   height="600"
   frameborder="0"
 ></iframe>
 Notably, the distribution of power outage durations is heavily skewed to the right.
 Both the mean and median power outage duration are around 700-800 minutes, but there is a large right tail in the distribution.
-This shows that most ordinary power outages are relatively short, however occasionally very extreme power outages occur that last signifcantly longer.
+This shows that most regular power outages are relatively short, however occasionally very extreme power outages occur that last signifcantly longer.

 Here is a graph showing the number of power outages that occured in each climate region.
 <iframe